Glomerulonephritis: Focal segmental glomerulosclerosis

 Focal segmental glomerulosclerosis is characterised by a sclerosis of segments of some glomeruli.
 It is likely to present as a nephrotic syndrome.
 This form of glomerulonephritis may be associated with conditions such as HIV and heroin abuse, or inherited as Alport syndrome.
 The cause of about 20–30% of focal-segmental glomerulosclerosis is unknown.
-On microscopy, affected glomeruli may show an increase in hyalin, a pink and homogenous material, fat cells, an increase in the mesangial matrix and collagen.
+On microscopy, affected glomeruli may show an increase in hyalin, a pink and homogeneous material, fat cells, an increase in the mesangial matrix and collagen.
 Treatment may involve corticosteroids, but up to half of people with focal segmental glomerulonephritis continue to have progressive deterioration of kidney function, ending in kidney failure.

 Membranous glomerulonephritis

 Membranous glomerulonephritis may cause either nephrotic or a nephritic picture.
 About two-thirds are associated with auto-antibodies to phospholipase A2 receptor, but other associations include cancers of the lung and bowel, infections such as hepatitis B and malaria, drugs including penicillamine, and connective tissue diseases such as systemic lupus erythematosus.
 Individuals with cerebral shunts are at risk of developing shunt nephritis, which frequently produces MGN.

 Microscopically, MGN is characterized by a thickened glomerular basement membrane without a hyperproliferation of the glomerular cells.
 Immunofluorescence demonstrates diffuse granular uptake of IgG.
 The basement membrane may completely surround the granular deposits, forming a "spike and dome" pattern.
 Tubules also display the symptoms of a typical Type III hypersensitivity reaction, which causes the endothelial cells to proliferate, which can be seen under a light microscope with a PAS stain.

 Prognosis follows the rule of thirds: one-third remain with MGN indefinitely, one-third remit, and one-third progress to end-stage kidney failure.
 As the glomerulonephritis progresses, the tubules of the kidney become infected, leading to atrophy and hyalinisation.
 The kidney appears to shrink.
 Treatment with corticosteroids is attempted if the disease progresses.

 In extremely rare cases, the disease has been known to run in families, usually passed down through the females.
 This condition, similarly, is called Familial Membranous Glomerulonephritis.
 There have only been about nine documented cases in the world.